Taking aim at the wino-higgsino plane with the LHC

-In this work we are concerned with states that have a naturally small mass difference between charginos and neutralinos, as this is the most technically challenging part of parameter space to probe experimentally.
-Both wino-like and higgsino-like neutralinos have a naturally small mass differences, with the former scenario exhibiting nearly degenerate $\{\tilde{\chi}^0_1,\tilde{\chi}^{\pm}_1\}$ and the latter providing nearly triply degenerate $\{\tilde{\chi}^0_1,\tilde{\chi}^{\pm}_1,\tilde{\chi}^0_2\}$.
-Therefore in this work we consider the parameter space of states where $M_1$ has been set to a high value, leaving us with wino- or higgsino-like neutralino parameter space.
-For the purposes of this work we fix $\tan\beta = 10$, which is a common choice but not particularly important for the electroweakino splittings: for instance, raising $\tan\beta$ to values as large as 100 shifts the physical masses by $\mathcal{O}(1)\,\text{GeV}$ but has negligible effects on the mass differences.
+In this work we are concerned with states that have a naturally small mass difference between charginos and neutralinos, as this is the most technically challenging part of the electroweakino parameter space to probe experimentally.
+Both wino-like and higgsino-like neutralinos feature some naturally small mass differences, with the former scenario exhibiting nearly degenerate $\{\tilde{\chi}^0_1,\tilde{\chi}^{\pm}_1\}$ and the latter providing nearly triply degenerate $\{\tilde{\chi}^0_1,\tilde{\chi}^{\pm}_1,\tilde{\chi}^0_2\}$.
+Therefore in this work we consider scenarios where $M_1$ is very large, leaving us with wino- or higgsino-like (light) neutralino parameter space.
+For the purposes of this work, we fix $\tan\beta = 10$, which is a common choice but not particularly important for the electroweakino splittings: for instance, raising $\tan \beta$ to values as large as 100 shifts the physical masses by $\mathcal{O}(1)\,\text{GeV}$ but has negligible effects on the mass differences.
 This choice leaves us with only $\mu$ and $M_2$ as adjustable parameters.

 The importance of small mass splittings in this analysis requires us to go beyond leading-order calculations of the electroweakino masses, since one-loop corrections to light masses can approach $10\%$ of the leading-order results \cite{PIERCE19973}.
 We employ \textsc{SPheno} version 4.0.5 \cite{Porod:2003um,Porod:2011nf,Staub:2017jnp} to compute the mass spectra (and mixing matrices) for a large number of points in the $(\mu,M_2)$ plane.
 In Figure \ref{fig:N1_mass} we show the mass of the lightest neutralino $\tilde{\chi}_1^0$ in this plane for $\tan\beta=10$ and $M_1= 5\,\text{TeV}$.